Jeff Rose, Retired Bureau of Land Management District Manager

 "HCWC allows the BLM to hear and discuss the values and opinions of a number of different people and groups in a single setting.
 The hope is that the discussion leads to a shared understanding of the issues.
 We aren’t necessarily looking for total agreement on any one issue, but we are working to understand the opinion of different people and groups."

-When not working and collaborating Jeff and his wife Denise Rose keep busy with house and yard projects, visits with children and grandchildren and travel with friends.
+Jeff is now retired and his wife Denise Rose keep busy with house and yard projects, visits with children and grandchildren and travel with friends.
 "I seem to be drawn to warmer climates lately, winter in Harney County can seem long at times."